Repeatability Error Messages for Performing Arts

 - At Intermission, the ushers will need to take to the edge of the stage; this is to make sure that audience members DO NOT try to enter the stage area.

 - During the performance, ushers will need to take seats on each side of the audience.
 Late seating will be accommodated at the discretion of the House Management.
-If there are late patrons, ask them to take a seat at the edge of the isle and inform them that they will be able to take their actual seat at Intermission.
+If there are late patrons, ask them to take a seat at the edge of the aisle and inform them that they will be able to take their actual seat at Intermission.

 - After the performance, ushers will be asked to stand once again at the edge of the stage.
 As patrons ask for performers, ushers need to ask them to go to the meeting area to wait for performers there.
 Ushers need to make sure that audience members do not try and enter the stage from the House.